-Why ricochet from one thing to the other repeatedly, and with self-awareness - who knows?
+Why ricochet from one thing to the other repeatedly, even with self-awareness - who knows?
 Why not – I guess is as obvious a question.
 Relationships provide love, distraction, refuge.
 It is easier to define yourself in relation to ‘other’.
 In the same way that I love uniforms – I loved my school uniform and I love the kickboxing uniform I wear every week now – and equipment and gear – for camping, for festivals; I have always cherished things, activities and people that make it easier for me to define who I am.

 Possibly as a result of this, I have always struggled with spending time alone.
 Leave me in my own company without an unhealthy dose of mind-numbing distraction for even 30 minutes and I would have convinced myself I am the worst person in the world.
-A barrage of negative thoughts would beat down on me so hard that I would often end up completely dissociating, seeing myself as if from outside my body, numb and unable to connect.
+A barrage of negative thoughts would beat down on me so hard that I would often end up dissociating, seeing myself as if from outside my body, numb and unable to connect.

-So when, a few weeks ago, I ended it with an extremely supportive, kind and engaging man, it felt like a confusing and scary decision.
+So when, a few months ago, I ended a relationship with an extremely supportive, kind and engaging man, it felt like a confusing and scary decision.
 I had nothing to base it on other than the niggling voice in my head - ‘You have no idea who you are; you’ve never been alone; you can’t be alone’ – picking up volume.
 I was daunted by the novel feeling of making a decision that came solely from myself.
 No person and no external circumstances or pressures were forcing my hand.

 A couple of evenings ago, I was lying on my bed after a healthy home-cooked dinner, listening to music and writing in my journal.
 I suddenly realised that I had spent the whole evening in my own company, and that I was totally fine.
 I was enjoying myself.
 I almost cried with happiness.

 I’ve come so much further in these last couple of years than I would have let myself believe.
 The stories we tell ourselves are so potent; they encase us in rigid definitions of who we are, what we can and cannot do.
 I still believed myself to be unstable, unable to be alone.
 And it’s simply not true.